krgamestudios/Tortuga/README.md

 ## Libraries

 * [SDL](http://www.libsdl.org/) - Simple DirectMedia Layer API
-* [SDL_net](http://www.libsdl.org/projects/SDL_net/) - SDL's networking extension; source included under libs/SDL_net
+* [SDL_net](http://www.libsdl.org/projects/SDL_net/) - SDL's networking extension; modified source included under libs/SDL_net
 * [Codebase](https://github.com/Ratstail91/Codebase) - files included locally; modifications will be included upstream further into this project.

 ## Instructions

-This project uses C++11, which is available via GNU (or MinGW) 4.7, or Visual Studio 2012.
+* This project uses C++11, which is available via GNU (or MinGW) 4.7, or Visual Studio 2012.
 Personally, I'm using MinGW 4.7.2.
+* You need to build the library in the common/ directroy before any others.
-I'm trying to keep this as IDE agnostic as possible, so if you use an IDE, please add it's files to .gitignore.
-You can read more details on the GitHub wiki [here](https://github.com/Ratstail91/Tortuga/wiki).
+* I'm trying to keep this as IDE agnostic as possible, so if you use an IDE, please add it's files to .gitignore.
+* You can read more details on the GitHub wiki [here](https://github.com/Ratstail91/Tortuga/wiki).

 ## Copyright